 This is a complete self-study spiritual thought system that teaches forgiveness as the road to inner peace and your return to love.
-The language might be a bit mindboggling (and it does speak of God, though in a very nontraditional), and that’s why I began with Marianne Williamson’s A Return to Love first.
+The language might be a bit mind boggling (and it does speak of God, though in a somewhat nontraditional way), and that’s why I began with Marianne Williamson’s A Return to Love first.

 I think this text is meant to be absorbed slowly.
 It’s a basis for living one’s life.

 This extraordinary bestseller serves as a powerful reminder to follow your internal guidance system and live a life that feels good to you, regardless of the obstacles you might face.
 It’s an inspiring tale of self-discovery that combines magic, mysticism, wisdom, wonder, and adventure.

 6. The Motivation Manifesto, by Brendon Burchard

 I’ll just quote what Paulo Coelho (the author of The Alchemist) had to say about this: